E-ZPass: Payment and tag types

 Some E-ZPass lanes are converted manual toll lanes and must have fairly low speed limits for safety reasons (between 5 and 15 mph is typical), so that E-ZPass vehicles can merge safely with vehicles that stopped to pay a cash toll and, in some cases, to allow toll workers to safely cross the E-ZPass lanes to reach booths accepting cash payments.
 In some areas, however (typically recently built or retrofitted facilities), there is no need to slow down, because E-ZPass users can utilize dedicated traffic lanes ("Express E-ZPass" or "open road tolling") that are physically separate from the toll-booth lanes.
 Examples include:

-Other roads in the E-ZPass system have eschewed toll booths altogether, and switched to all-electronic tolling.
+Other roads in the E-ZPass system have eschewed toll booths altogether, and switched to open road tolling.
 As vehicles pass at normal speed under toll collection gantries, tolls are collected either through the E-ZPass transponder or by billing the owner of the vehicle via automatic number-plate recognition.
 Examples include:

 Each E-ZPass tag is specifically programmed for a particular class of vehicle; while any valid working tag will be read and accepted in any E-ZPass toll lane, the wrong toll amount will be charged if the tag's programmed vehicle class does not match the vehicle.
 This will result in a violation and possible large fine assessed to the tag holder, especially if a lower-class (e.g., passenger car) tag is being used in a higher-class vehicle such as a bus or truck.
-In an attempt to avoid this, E-ZPass tags for commercial vehicles are blue in color, contrasting with the white tags assigned to standard passenger vehicles.
+In an attempt to avoid this, E-ZPass tags for commercial vehicles are colored blue, contrasting with the white tags assigned to standard passenger vehicles.
 The blue E-ZPass is also used in government employee vehicles.
 In New York, an orange E-ZPass tag is issued to emergency vehicles as well as to employees of the Metropolitan Transportation Authority, Port Authority of New York and New Jersey, and New York State Thruway Authority.
 New York also offers green-colored E-ZPass tags (and a 10% toll discount plan) to qualifying low-emission and zero-emission vehicles.

 For purposes of interoperability, all agencies are connected to each other by a secure network (the "reciprocity network").
 This network provides the means to exchange tag data and process toll transactions across the various agencies.
 Tag data is exchanged among the agencies on a nightly basis.
 This data can take up to 24 hours on the primary network the unit is issued by (e.g., the New York State Thruway or Illinois Tollway system), but may be delayed by as much as 72 hours on other networks.

-Account Fees/Expiration
+Account fees/expiration

 As of 2025 this is a partial list of states that charge additional account fees or automate account closure for inactivity: